rymane/katacoda-scenarios/CI/step2.md

-### Intro to api endpoints testing with Jest and Supertest

-Testing API endpoints often includes testing multiple functions that span across different pieces of a web app.
-This kind of testing is called integration testing and will be used throughout this tutorial.
+Testing API endpoints often includes testing multiple functions that span across various pieces of the application.
+This sort of testing is called integration testing and will be used throughout this tutorial.
 We will write such tests using the JavaScript framework Jest and module Supertest.

 #### Jest